 ~Melody Beattie

-1. Download and print gratitude journal printable prompts.
+1. Print gratitude journal printable prompts:

-2. Use gratitude prompts to help start entries in your gratitude journal.
+2. Use gratitude prompts to help start entries in your gratitude journal:

-- These free printable gratitude journal prompts make creating meaningful journal entries easy.
-Anything you can write in or on, including lined paper, a sketchbook
+- Anything you can write in or on, including lined paper, a sketchbook

 , a Moleskine notebook, or a blank journal